gardener/test-infra/docs/GetStarted.md

       definition:
         name: my-test
   ```
-- Add your dependent kubeconfigs to `kubeconfigs` of the testrun.
+- Add your dependent kubeconfigs to `kubeconfigs` of the Testrun.
-  For exmaple if you just want to test a already existing shoot.
-Just base64 encode the kubeconfig `cat $KUBECONFIG | base64 -w0` and copy the string to `kubeconfigs.shoot`.
+  For example if you just want to test an already existing shoot, then just base64 encode the kubeconfig `cat $KUBECONFIG | base64 -w0` and copy the string to `kubeconfigs.shoot`.
   The same procedure applies for other kubeconfigs (but all kubeconfigs are optional).
-- Run the testrun with `kubectl create -f single-testrun.yaml` (Note: your current kubecontext need to point to the cluster where the testmachinery is installed).
+- Run the Testrun with `kubectl create -f single-testrun.yaml` (Note: your current kubecontext need to point to the cluster where the Testmachinery is installed).

 ## Create a Testrun
 Before a TestDefinition is executed by the TestMachinery, it must be added to a Testrun.